serversideup/spin-site/content/en/installation/install-composer.md

 category: 'Installation'
 ---

 Installing `spin` at the project level is a great way to deploy `spin` without much configuration from the user's end.
+[View `spin` on Packagist →](https://packagist.org/packages/serversideup/spin)

 ## Add `spin` to your project with Composer
 <alert type="warning">